 No treatments should be performed before an accurate diagnosis is made, and the basis for an accurate diagnosis is a thorough examination!
 Oral endoscopy allows for the most detailed oral examination possible.

-EQUINE AND EXOTIC RESTORATIVE DENTISTRY
+EQUINE RESTORATIVE DENTISTRY

 - The goal of dentistry is to save teeth; however, teeth diseased beyond repair must be extracted to prevent the extension of infection into the adjacent teeth, jaw bone, and sinuses.
 Oral infections can also seed bacteria into the rest of the body causing systemic infections.